RunReveal Onboarding Guide

 ORDER BY event_count DESC

 Use webhooks for custom applications, Vector, Fluent Bit, or any log source that can POST JSON via HTTP.
+We’ll use a webhook to send test data that will trigger our detection.

 Create Webhook Source: